A Gentle Seasonal Reset for Hot, Humid Days

 • ½ tsp ground turmeric

-• 1 tsp fresh ginger, finely grated (keep it modest in the heat)
+• 1 tsp fresh ginger, grated (keep it modest in the heat)

 • 5–6 cups water